-The In2scienceUK Alumni programme has been launched with support from the Royal Commission for the Exhibition of 1851 to help our young people on the next stage of their journey.
+The In2scienceUK Alumni programme aims to support and inspire young people on the next stage of their journey.
 This programme is focused on breaking down the barriers young people face in accessing employment and research careers.
 The programme aims to develop young peoples social capital, confidence, knowledge of STEM career pathways and boost employability skills essential for success in the work place.

 Read more about our alumni programme here.

 The alumni programme takes an asset based approach.
 Our alumni committee is a board of passionate In2scienceUK alumni who will develop and shape the alumni programme over the next 12 months.

 Habiba has just completed her undergraduate degree in Natural Sciences from UCL where she majored in Neuroscience.
 This September she will be starting a master’s degree at UCL.

 Aside from this, Habiba enjoys science journalism and creating botanical illustrations.